MG Software.

 NestJS

 A progressive Node.js framework inspired by Angular that provides a structured architecture with decorators, modules, and dependency injection.
 NestJS is TypeScript-native and supports both Express and Fastify as underlying HTTP servers.
-It is designed for building scalable, enterprise-grade applications.
+The framework is designed for building scalable, enterprise-grade applications and offers built-in support for microservices via gRPC, MQTT, and Redis.
+NestJS 10.x introduced improved performance, SWC compilation, and better OpenAPI integration.
+It is used by companies like Adidas, Roche, and Capgemini.

 Express

 The most widely used Node.js web framework offering maximum flexibility with a minimal API.
 Express imposes no architectural patterns and lets developers freely choose their own structure.
-It has the largest middleware ecosystem of any Node.js framework.
+With over 50,000 packages, it has the largest middleware ecosystem of any Node.js framework.
+Express 5.x brought improved async error handling and a modernized routing engine.
+The framework is downloaded over 30 million times per week and serves as the foundation for countless production applications and frameworks worldwide.

 What are the key differences between NestJS and Express?